 You don’t need a physical office or expensive equipment to get started.

 All you need is a computer, internet connection, and the skills to provide valuable services to clients.
-This makes it an accessible and affordable option for anyone looking to start their own business.
+This makes it an accessible and affordable option for anyone looking to start their own virtual assistant side hustle.

 That said, if you’re completely new to running an online business, you can cut down on the learning curve by taking one of these top virtual assistant training courses.